pryv/dev-site/source/customer-resources/single-node-to-cluster.md

 ## Replace config by cluster

-1. On *dest* register, download and untar config files for cluster deployment of same version
+1. On *dest* register, download and untar config files for a cluster deployment of same version
-2. Replace or copy the `config-leader/conf/platform.yml` file with the one you prepare earlier
+2. Replace or copy the `config-leader/conf/platform.yml` file with the one you prepared earlier
 3. On all *dest* machines run: `restart-config-follower` and `restart-pryv`